VladimirLisitsyn4/axis-player/README.md

 - launch test.bat and go to localhost:8088 to access the player

 Usage:
-- Input Camera URL, Username, and Password into their respective fields and press 'Add' to add the camera.
+- Input Camera URL (e.g. yourhost:port), Username, and Password into their respective fields and press 'Add' to add the camera.
 - Repeat above step for as many cameras as needed.
 - Use the buttons on the bottom bar to locate the desired recordings on the timeline and click on them to play the recordings.
 - OR if you are looking for the closest recording past a certain time you can click on the time and the earliest recording past that point will play.